espsrc/droplets/docs/index.md

 # Contributors

-Javier Moldón, Sebastián Luna and Laura Darriba, from the [Institute of Astrophysics of Andalusia](https://www.iaa.csic.es/) (IAA-CSIC), a [Severo Ochoa Center](http://so.iaa.csic.es/).
+Javier Moldón, Sebastián Luna, Laura Darriba and Manuel Parra, from the [Institute of Astrophysics of Andalusia](https://www.iaa.csic.es/) (IAA-CSIC), a [Severo Ochoa Center](http://so.iaa.csic.es/).

 We are open to contributions from anyone!
 Visit the Github repository  [Droplets](https://github.com/spsrc/droplets).